jtostlebe/nevergiveup/content/people/kelly-mcfarland.md

 ---

 Kelly provides mentorship, guidance, and emotional support to participants, using lived experience with incarceration and successful reentry to foster connection and encouragement.

-#Kelly graduated from Shane's previous transitional living program in September 2022.